Does Life Insurance go through Probate? Is Life Insurance Part of a Deceased Person’s Estate?

 Generally speaking, no. Life insurance death benefits are paid out directly from the insurer to the beneficiaries, without going through probate.
 This is because life insurance is considered separate from the policyholder’s estate, such that it is not subject to debt collection, payment of the decedent’s bills, or taxation.

 However, there are certain situations in which the death benefit from a deceased individual’s life insurance policy may be transferred to his or her estate rather than to a beneficiary.
 This means that it will be subject to the probate process.

+What happens when life insurance goes to the estate?
 Going through probate can be disadvantageous for several reasons, even if the estate value ends up being distributed appropriately.
 If the insured was in debt at the time of death, his or her estate will be used to pay off any outstanding debts and can even be subject to estate taxes.
-Conversely, if a beneficiary receives the insured’s death benefit directly from the insurance company, the beneficiary will receive the full amount without taxation or debt collection.
+But if a beneficiary receives the insured’s death benefit directly from the insurance company, the beneficiary will receive the full amount without taxation or debt collection.

 Many states exempt a specified amount of life insurance death benefits (e.g. up to $50,000) from debt and/or tax collection even after being transferred to the policyholder’s estate, but this depends on the laws in your state.